Trooping The Colour

 For soldiers to recognise their Regiment's Colour, it was necessary to display them.
 This was accomplished by young officers marching between the formed-up ranks of soldiers with the Colour held high; this is the origin of the term ‘trooping'.
 What is today a great ceremonial spectacle began life as a vital wartime parade designed to aid unit recognition before a battle commenced.

 The Foot Guards are amongst the oldest Regiments of the British Army and have served as the personal bodyguards of the Sovereign since the Restoration of the Monarchy in 1660 following the English Civil War.
 The ceremony of Trooping the Colour is believed to have been performed first during the reign of King Charles II (1660 – 1685).
-In 1748, it was determined that this parade should mark the official birthday of the Sovereign, becoming an annual event when George III ascended the throne in 1760.
+In 1748, it was determined that this parade should mark the official birthday of the Sovereign, becoming an annual event when King George III ascended the throne in 1760.

 Although His Majesty The King's actual birthday is 14th November, the spectacular ceremony of Trooping the Colour remains the single national celebration of the Sovereign's Official Birthday.